ewinnington/ewinnington.github.io/input/posts/network-vpn.md

 ## Zone N

 N has two connections, a Starlink (v1 round) with only the powerbrick router and Sosh as a backup DSL provider (with an ADSL Router) both connected to a Ubiquity UDM-PRO-SE in Failover mode.
-Getting a VPN to N is a little more involved, since the UDM is behind a seperate router on each WAN.
+Getting a VPN to N is a little more involved, since the UDM is behind a separate router on each WAN.

 ### Inventory
 - Minis1 is the Beelink MiniS12 N95s running Windows 11.
 Planned to Switch to Ubuntu 23.04, but enjoying it VESA mounted behind a screen in the office currently.